shravan20/LearningResources/README.md

 ### Resume Builder

+  - [Resume Matcher](www.resumematcher.fyi/) : Open Source Free ATS Tool to compare Resumes with Job Descriptions and create a score to rank them.
   - [JSON Resume](https://jsonresume.org/) : The open source initiative to create a JSON-based standard for resumes.
 For developers, by developers.
   - [resumake](https://resumake.io/) : Resumake is a tool for automatically generating beautiful resumes.
   - [WTF Resume](https://wtfresume.com/resume-builder) : Modern real-time design and 100% free resume builder.